mcd500/teep-device/docs/overview_of_teep-device.md

 @image html docs/images/teep-and-taref-on-optee.png
 @image latex docs/images/teep-and-taref-on-optee.png width=\textwidth

-It is on OP-TEE but highly utilizing the programming environment provided by TA-Ref to simplify the TEEP-Device to be able to build and function on other CPUs with the single source code of TEEP-Agent and Hello-TEEP-TA.
-The both are using the subset of Global Platform API.
+It is on OP-TEE but highly utilizes the programming environment provided by TA-Ref to simplify the TEEP-Device to be able to build and function on other CPUs with the single source code of TEEP-Agent and Hello-TEEP-TA.
+They both are using the subset of Global Platform API.

 ### TEEP-device and TA-Ref Components on SGX